Naxdy/nix-bwrapper/README.md

 Additionally, `bwrapper` will attempt to bind `pulse`, `pipewire` and `wayland` sockets from `$XDG_RUNTIME_DIR`, as well as any `X11` sockets it can find.

-This can be disabled by setting the respective `socket` option to `false`:
+This can be disabled by setting the respective `sockets` option to `false`:

 ```nix
 {